costott/cpu_rasteriser/README.md

-# Rust Software Rasteriser
+# Rust Software Renderer

-> A fully custom 3D software rasteriser written in Rust, implementing a modern graphics pipeline from scratch without relying on OpenGL, Vulkan, or DirectX.
+> A fully custom 3D rendering framework written in Rust, implementing a modern graphics pipeline from scratch without relying on OpenGL, Vulkan, or DirectX, or existing GPU APIs.
+All geometry processing, rasterisation, interpolation, and shading are implemented from scratch in Rust.

 > The project explores the fundamentals of real-time rendering by building the core systems behind a traditional GPU pipeline, including vertex processing, clipping, rasterisation, interpolation, lighting, and materials.